How Corn Hybrids of Today vs. Yesterday Respond to Plant Populations

 Previous Research

-Plant yield response to plant population of hybrids from four eras of plant breeding
+Grain yield response to plant populations of hybrids from four areas of plant breeding

 Previous research has shown a consistent increase in optimum population and yield potential of hybrids over time.
 Previous research shows hybrids from different eras had similar yields at low populations, but newer hybrids yielded much better at higher populations.
 In this demonstration, Pioneer agronomists set out to show the increased yield potential of modern corn hybrids.